 Opened in 1927 as a hospital, Jerome Grand Hotel is the largest lodging option in town.
 After the hospital closed in 1950, the building stood empty for over four decades.

 It reopened as the Jerome Grand Hotel in 1996.
 The 30,000-square-foot building sits atop Cleopatra Hill, the mountain into which Jerome was built.
-Numerous ghost sightings lure ghost hunters to this hotel.
+Numerous apparition sightings lure ghost hunters to this hotel.

 For families, Jerome Grand Hotel boasts all sorts of room configurations, including 1- and 2-bedroom suites as well as connecting rooms.